Didictateur/Mappor/README.md

 ```

 First of all, you will need to select a folder.
 This is in the corresponding directory you can save and load project.
 So that the save directory is independant to Mappor, which allows you to gain a liberty with the project you are working with.

+# Tutorial

+You can find a tutorial when Mappor is runing in Help -> Tutorial